 Mages wear simple fur or leather boots or shoes and may have fur or leather gauntlets.

-Have you ever loved a movie, TV series or video game so much that you wanted to dress up like the characters in it?
-Fans of fantasy movies like The Lord of the Rings, Batman, and Star Wars love to create costumes of their favorite characters and show them off at national conventions.
+Have you ever loved a movie, TV series, or video game so much that you wanted to dress up like the characters in it?
+Fans of fantasy movies like The Lord of the Rings, Batman, and Star Wars love to create costumes for their favorite characters and show them off at national conventions.
 Normal people call them geeks.
 They just call themselves fans.
 How big of a fan are you?

 © 2012 Diane Cass